 This course provides a systematic and comprehensive overview of project leadership and management.
 Topics covered include all aspects of project management from project initiation issues, RFP formulation, proposal decisions, preparation, and evaluation, project planning and implementation to organization, risk assessment, negotiation, and conflict resolution.
 Also included are project planning techniques such as PERT, CPM, Earned Value Analysis, and project monitoring and simulation using Microsoft Project software.
+Other Information: Community Engagement

-DSCI 630, Project Risk Management, 4 credits
+DSCI 681, Operations Management for Services and Manufacturing, 4 credits